mulot/SubnetCalc/README.md

 # SubnetCalc
 Subnet Calculator for MacOS

-What's New in version 2.5:
+What's New in version 2.6:
-- Add history in IP address text field (limited to 30 entries)
-- Persisting history between App launches with Core Data
-- Better error handling and more explicit alert messages
+- Fix a crash with macOS Sequoia when changing subnet mask.

 For more information: http://subnetcalc.mulot.org